30 Different Types of Beetles in Texas

 The American Oil Beetle is an important part of the food chain in Texas.
 They are an important source of food for various animals, such as birds, frogs, lizards, mice, and even some small mammals.

-As these beetles provide nutrition for other species, they help maintain the ecosystem’s balance.
+These beetles provide nutrition for other species and help maintain the ecosystem’s balance.

 Not only are they beneficial to the environment, but they are also popular among collectors and hobbyists due to their unique appearance and fascinating defense mechanisms.